gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "But we could both use a wash-up."

 Thokmay nodded, still breathing hard.
-"Thank you, Private Kechen.
+"Thank you, Private Kechen."
-It smells like we could both use one too."

-"Show me, show me!" shouted Little Gas.
+"Show me, show me!"
+Little Gas shouted.
 He clapped his hands with excitement.
 "I want to!"